 Recipes for sides are where you can really highlight non-traditional Thanksgiving dinner ideas.
 Think mashed potatoes with a twist or unexpected vegetable combos that pair well with wine and keep people clamoring for seconds.
 Here are three re-inventive recipes to convert boring mashed potatoes into an elegant side dish.
 Explore spuds with Meyer lemon with toasted hazelnuts that pair with Jordan Chardonnay or sautéed mushrooms, caramelized shallots and herbs to stand up to a hearty Jordan Cabernet Sauvignon.
-Reimagine the ordinary tater with one of three easy renditions — the addition of only a few ingredients can make a world of difference.
+Acorn squash also makes for a delicious and colorful substitute for potatoes in our recipe.
+Reimagine the ordinary tater with one of three easy renditions–the addition of only a few ingredients can make a world of difference.

 Cranberry sauce is a staple that made Americans avoid due to its texture and sweetness.
 You can get the same pop of purple color on your table with a beautiful beet salad.
 This fall salad’s grilled shallots and nuts complement the toasted oak nuances in red wine, making it a lovely cabernet salad pairing.